Applying for Handicap Parking in North Dakota

 You may use your disabled parking pass from another state if you are visiting North Dakota, and you may use your North Dakota permit in any other state.
 However, you must follow the rules and regulations in the state you are in at any given time.

-Applicants who are granted a handicap placard or license plate are given certain parking privileges.
+Applicants who are granted a handicap placard or license plate in North Dakota are given certain parking privileges.
 If any law enforcement officer sees a person abusing those privileges, the subject could be enforced fines of up to $100.
 The main form of handicap parking abuse is when a person parks in a spot with a handicap sign and has a handicap placard, but is not disabled.

 Parking Pass Requirements